-I had a Pap smear recently, and my doctor said the results showed cervical dysplasia.
+I had a Pap test recently, and my doctor said the results showed cervical dysplasia.
 What does that mean?
 Is it cancer?

 No. Cervical dysplasia isn't cancer.
 The term indicates that abnormal cells were found on the surface of the cervix.

 Cervical dysplasia can range from mild to severe, depending on the appearance of the abnormal cells.
-Dysplasia could go away on its own or, rarely, it could develop into cancer.
-Another term for cervical dysplasia is cervical intraepithelial neoplasia.
+On the Pap test report, this will be reported as a low- or high-grade squamous intraepithelial lesion (SIL) or sometimes as atypical squamous or glandular cells.
+Dysplasia could go away on its own.
+Or, rarely, it could develop into cancer.

 Tests to determine the severity of cervical dysplasia